dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/statements/pivot.md

 Each `PIVOT` is implemented as set of aggregations into lists and then the dedicated `PhysicalPivot` operator converts those lists into column names and values.
 Additional pre-processing steps are required if the columns to be created when pivoting are detected dynamically (which occurs when the `IN` clause is not in use).

-DuckDB, like most SQL engines, requires that all column names and types be known at the start of a query.
+dataminer, like most SQL engines, requires that all column names and types be known at the start of a query.
 In order to automatically detect the columns that should be created as a result of a `PIVOT` statement, it must be translated into multiple queries.
 [`ENUM` types](../data_types/enum) are used to find the distinct values that should become columns.
 Each `ENUM` is then injected into one of the `PIVOT` statement's `IN` clauses.